Fights Cold Sores and Boosts Immunity

 L-Lysine is an essential amino acid.
-L-Lysine helps to reduce the recurrence, severity and healing time of cold sores.
+L-Lysine helps to support a healthy immune system, and helps reduce the recurrence, severity and healing time of cold sores.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.